bittu/react-smooth-carousel/README.md

 # react-smooth-carousel
-A React Smooth Carousel Componet for any content
+A React Smooth Carousel Component for any content